 Front-Facing Camera

-The camera on the front of a smartphone or device, often used for casual or selfie-style live streams.
+The camera on the front of a smartphone or device is often used for casual or selfie-style live streams.

 Frame Interpolation